 Growing up, I loved playing the piano.
-It seemed incredible that these physical sound waves, weaved into complex rhythms, harmonies, motifs could inspire political movements, rehabilitate disease, and move people to tears.
+It seemed incredible that these physical sound waves, weaved into complex rhythms, harmonies, and motifs could inspire political movements, rehabilitate disease, and move people to tears.
 Furthermore, it was the brains of geniuses such as Bach, Beethoven, and the Beatles that created these beautiful, moving works.
 I was intrigued.
 Why not study the organ that creates and construes, that bridges the external and internal?
 And so my wonder for the human brain was born.
-I believe that neuroscience research can benefit from crosstalk with the age-old art of music.
-Music can act as tool for studying perceptual phenomenon such as auditory segmentation and can act as a possible therapy option for various forms of brain trauma.
-These are the things that first motivated me to understand the mysteries of the brain and mind, and lead to many of my current research interests.
+These are the questions that first motivated me to understand the mysteries of the brain and mind, and lead to many of my current research interests.

 Long term goals?